Apple Upside Down Cake

 - Place the cake pan, with the apples on the bottom right next to where the caramel is being made, because once the caramel is ready you have to immediately pour it in the pan.

-- Grab a stainless steel saucepan to make the caramel.
-Don’t use non-stick or aluminum pan.
+- Use a stainless steel saucepan to make the caramel.
+Donโt use non-stick or aluminum pan.

 - Make sure the pan is clean, with no food residues in its even the tiniest bit of grease can spoil the caramel.

 - Add the sugar to the pan.
-Pour the water in.
+Pour the water in, then add the glucose.
 Stir gently with a spatula until a wet sand consistency, and the sugar is incorporated with the water.
 When stirring, avoid getting sugar crystals on the sides of the pan, which can also cause crystallization of the caramel.

-- Grab a brush, dip it in water and brush the sides of the pan, to make sure there are no sugar crystals there.
+- Dip a brush in water and brush the sides of the pan, to make sure there are no sugar crystals there.

 - Place the pan over medium high heat.